CSCE 990: Robotics Today

 throughout the semester.
 There will also be periodic project status

 reports.
+In addition, you will put together a short video describing your project.
 More details on the proposal and project will be discussed

 We will use the last week of class to do final project

 presentations.
-You will be graded on your article and presentation.
+You will be graded on your article, presentation, and video.

 In addition, you will receive an article reviews from your